josuneha/AzureBigData-analytics/HOL/Setup.md

     ![Select the create button at the bottom of the blade that follows.](media/create-resource-manager.png)

-    Set the following configuration on the Basics tab.
+    Set the following configuration on the Basics tab:

     * Name: Enter **LabDSVM**